bernotieno/guess-it-1/README.md

 ./run.sh
 ```
 Enter numbers one by one and press Enter.
 The program will calculate and print the range after each entry.
 To exit, simply press Enter without typing a number.

+## Testing
+**To test the project, follow these steps:**

+ 1. Download the test [zip file](https://assets.01-edu.org/guess-it/guess-it-dockerized.zip) containing the tester.
+ 2. Extract the zip file in the root directory of the project.
+ 3. Move the student/ folder into the extracted directory.
+ 4. Follow the instructions provided in the tester's README file.

 ## Contributing
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).